SAP-samples/btp-dc-samples/docs/joulestudio/23_subscribe_build_joule_jstudio.md

-# Sunscribe Joule for Joule Studio
+# Subscribe Joule for Joule Studio

 Joule Studio is a capability in SAP Build that enables organizations to create and deploy custom Joule agents and skills, automating workflows and enhancing efficiency across both SAP and non-SAP systems.